 Start by deciding what you want to put on your tote bag.
 Maybe it’s one of your favorite quotes, a pretty pattern, or a favorite illustration.
 But before you even look at your paintbrush, you’re going to want to figure out what your plan is.
 That means possibly even doing a rough pencil sketch on the cloth tote or making sure your paint/marker colors will work together.
 If there are larger areas that you want to paint one solid color, use painter’s tape to mark off the area.

 Apply the Paint

 Paint any larger areas first.
-If you’re using craft paint, keep in mind that you will need to apply more paint than you think because the cloth will absorb it.
+If you’re using craft paint, just keep in mind that you will need to apply more paint than you think because the cloth will absorb it.
 Let the first layer dry and go back and cover any spots that are missing color.

 For this particular dotted pattern, you’re going to want to establish the base layer of color, starting with the lighter shades of paint.
-If you start with your darker colors, the top layer won’t be able to cover where needed adequately.
-Using a pencil eraser (new, so the eraser is the perfect round shape) dip it into the paint and firmly stamp to form a dot.
+If you start with your darker colors, the top layer won’t be able to properly cover where needed.
+Using a pencil eraser (new so the eraser is the perfect round shape) dip it into the paint and firmly stamp to form a dot.
 Repeat until you’re satisfied with the base of the design.
 Clean off the eraser between colors.

 Add Accent Paint Colors

 This design is all about the layers.
-Go over the base colors of light green and light grey with the darker/bolder colors like navy, peach, and pink.
+Go over the base colors of light green and light gray with the darker/bolder colors like navy, peach, and pink.
 The mixture of both cool and warm colors makes this pattern feel livelier.
 To finish it off, a few dots here and there of gold paint add a glitzy touch.

 Let the Paint Dry, Then Use